 Internally, and in conjunction with the purlins and joists, these make up the framework onto which the roof is fixed.

-The fixing points for the positioning of roof tiles, usually timber strips, which act as an anchor for fixings.
+The fixing points for positioning roof tiles are usually timber strips, which act as anchors for fixings.

 Have we helped?
 If you have any queries about our services, from EPDM roofs to loft conversions, please don’t hesitate to contact our roofing company.
 Serving Kenilworth and the surrounding areas, our roofing specialists are your one-stop shop for all pitched and flat roofing services, including: